-Obstacle: So it remains to prove that these estimates are "good" for the non-robust algorithms, A_i 's, that we use, when we use them.
-In the simple solution (Section 3), we used the fact that nothing has been revealed to Adversary about a given A_i until we used it for providing an estimate and then we would immediately throw this A_i away and never use it again.
-Here, however, we make multiple queries to A{index} to track when we cross a given threshold.
-This does provide some additional information to Adversary, who knows that our estimate has not crossed the threshold and therefore, knows that some settings of internal coin tosses in A{index} are not possible.
+Obstacle: So it remains to prove that these estimates are "good" for the non-robust algorithms- \mathcal{A}i 's-when we obtain them.
+In the simple solution (Section 3), we used the fact that nothing has been revealed to the Adversary about a given \mathcal{A}i until we used it for providing an estimate and then we would immediately throw this \mathcal{A}i away and never use it again.
+Here, however, we make multiple queries to \mathcal{A}{index} to track when we cross a given threshold.
+This does provide some additional information to the Adversary, who knows that our estimate has not crossed the threshold and therefore, knows that some settings of internal coin tosses in \mathcal{A}{index} are not possible.